Car Accident Settlement Calculator 2026 | Claim Estimator ★★★★★

 Should I accept the first insurance offer?

-NO. Insurance adjusters typically offer 30-50% of true value.
-Use our estimate as your negotiation starting point.
+No. Insurance adjusters typically offer 30-50% of true value.
+Use our auto accident settlement calculator as your negotiation starting point.

 What is included in a settlement?

-Vehicle damage (actual cash value), medical expenses (past and future), lost wages, pain and suffering, and in some cases, punitive damages.
+Vehicle damage, medical expenses (past and future), lost wages, pain and suffering, and in some cases, punitive damages for gross negligence.

 ⚖️ Still Asking "How Much is My Accident Worth?"